Physics Department Head

 Our research primarily addresses the above questions via:

-3) Precision measurements of the polarizability of nuclear matter via second-order QED processes in nuclear decay,
+5) Precision measurements of the polarizability of nuclear matter via second-order QED processes in nuclear decay, and

-4) Novel ion-trap studies of decay rate changes of highly-charged radioactive ions, and
+6) Novel ion-trap studies of highly-charged radioactive ions

 – TRIUMF, Vancouver, Canada

 – Facility for Rare Isotope Beams (FRIB), Michigan State University, USA

 – Lawrence Livermore National Laboratory (LLNL), Livermore, California (USA)

 I am an experimental nuclear and astroparticle physicist in the subatomic group of the physics department at Mines.
 My research activity spans about 14 orders of magnitude in energy, from the MeV (1MeV=106eV) in low-energy nuclear physics to the hundreds of EeV (1EeV=1018eV) in cosmic-ray physics.
 I am also involved in medical isotope production using the USGS 1MW TRIGA reactor at the Federal Center in Lakewood.
 I regularly teach (Honors) Modern Physics (PHGN300/310), Advanced Laboratory II (PHGN326) and Nuclear Physics (PHGN422).
 Last semester (Spring 2017), I taught the introductory of Astronomy and Astrophysics (PHGN324) course for the first time.
 I also advise a number of senior design students every year.
 Those projects represent an important aspect of my research projects.